underscoreio/essential-slick/src/pages/8-play-slick.md

 ```

 `HasDatabaseConfig` is doing a little more than our `Profile` case class,
-it provides access to our database via `db` as well as the Slick profile via `driver`.
+provides access to our database via `db` as well as the Slick profile via `driver`.

 Our next change, is a little larger, but is mostly content shuffling.
 The recipe for our cake has changed a little,